LABS-351/LABS-351/README.md

 Experimental Low-Level Systems Laboratory

+## Overview

-LABS 351 is an experimental software environment for:
+LABS 351 is an experimental software laboratory focused on:

-- Operating Systems exploration
+- Operating systems exploration
-- Bare Metal development
+- Bare-metal development
-- Computer Architecture experimentation
+- Computer architecture experimentation
-- Binary Analysis
+- Binary analysis
-- Systems Programming
+- Systems programming
-- Research and Education
+- Research and education

 ## Intended Audience

 - Students
 - Educators
 - Researchers
-- Hobbyists
-- Systems Developers
+- Systems developers
+- Enthusiasts in low-level computing

+## Usage Scope

+This software is provided for:

+- Personal use
+- Educational purposes
+- Academic work
+- Research
+- Non-commercial experimentation

+Commercial, industrial, governmental, or revenue-generating use is prohibited without authorization.

-## Experimental Warning
+## Experimental Nature

-This software operates close to hardware and system layers and may cause:
+LABS 351 operates close to system and hardware layers and may cause:

-- crashes
-- instability
+- System instability
-- unexpected behavior
+- Crashes
-- data loss
+- Data loss
+- Unexpected execution behavior

-Use in isolated or controlled environments only.
+Use only in controlled environments.

 ## Legal

-This project is distributed as binary-only release.
+This software is governed by:

-Legal terms are defined in:

 - LICENSE.txt
 - EULA.txt
 - COPYRIGHT.txt

+By using this software, you accept these terms.

 ## Copyright

-© 2026 XXXXXXXXX – All Rights Reserved
+Copyright © 2026 XXXXXXXXX

+All Rights Reserved.